Course Sequence for The Physician Assistant Program

 Semester 3

-MPA 5193: Clinical Assessment and Reasoning II (4 Credits)
+MPAS 645: Clinical Assessment and Reasoning 2 (4 Credits)

 This course introduces the use of examination techniques and equipment used during a patient-centered physical examination and emphasizes the relationship of the exam to the history to aid in developing competency and clinical judgment in clinical assessment.
 It also promotes a working knowledge base for integrating information into decision-making, diagnosis hypothesis, clinical reasoning, and data resolution skills through cooperative learning strategies and selected clinical topics.